AIA Tours

 AIA Lecturer/Host: Trevor Marchand

-Trevor Marchand is Emeritus Professor of Social Anthropology at the School of Oriental and African Studies (SOAS, London) and recipient of the Royal Anthropological Institute’s Rivers Memorial Medal (2014).
-He studied architecture (McGill), received a PhD in anthropology (SOAS), and qualified as a fine woodworker at London’s Building Crafts College (2007).
-Marchand has published extensively.
-His books include Architectural Heritage of Yemen (2017), Craftwork as Problem Solving (2016), The Masons of Djenné (2009, winner of three international prizes), and Minaret Building and Apprenticeship in Yemen (2001).
-Marchand produces and directs documentary films on architecture and craftwork, and has curated exhibitions for the Brunei Gallery in London, Museum of Oriental Art in Turin, Pergamon Museum in Berlin, Royal Institute of British Architects, and the Smithsonian’s National Museum of Natural History.
-He is an independent advisor on World Heritage for the International Council on Monuments and Sites (ICOMOS) and an advisor on the international experts panel for the British Museum’s Endangered Material Knowledge Programme.
+Trevor Marchand is Scientific Director of the Monumenta Orientalia project Recovery & Conservation of Islamic Monuments in Sanaa, Yemen (in collaboration with the Social Fund for Development and funded by Aliph Foundation).
+He is also Research Fellow of the Maison des Sciences de l’Homme (Université Clermont Auvergne), Emeritus Professor of Social Anthropology at the School of Oriental and African Studies (SOAS, London), and recipient of the Royal Anthropological Institute’s Rivers Memorial Medal (2014).
+Marchand studied architecture (McGill), received a Ph.D. in anthropology (SOAS), and qualified as a fine woodworker at London’s Building Crafts College.
+He has published extensively, produced and directed documentary films on architecture and craftwork, and curated exhibitions for the Brunei Gallery in London, Museum of Oriental Art in Turin, Pergamon Museum in Berlin, Royal Institute of British Architects, and the Smithsonian’s National Museum of Natural History.
+Marchand is an independent advisor on World Heritage for the International Council on Monuments and Sites (ICOMOS) and an advisor on the international experts panel for Oxford Brookes University’s Endangered Wooden Architecture Programme.

 School of Oriental and African Studies (SOAS, London)